-It has been known for a long time that we have difficulties to express what we mean with good indoor environment.
-There are many parameters that affects when trying to express this.
+It has been known for a long time that we have difficulties to express what we mean with a good indoor environment.
+Many parameters affect when trying to express this.

 Several of our senses give inputs to what we try to express.
-Meaning the sources that affects us are and can be light, draught, pollutions, temperature, humidity, emissions, etc.
+Meaning the sources that affect us are and can be light, draught, pollutions, temperature, humidity, emissions, etc.

-We know that in the same room, one person can feel comfortable and the other feel discomfort.
-This is due to each individual having our own ideal temperature.
+We know that in the same room, one person can feel comfortable and the others feel discomfort.
+This is due to each individual having our ideal temperature.

-Temperature is often the major reason to that we feel discomfort.
-In addition to the above mentioned factors also clothing and surface temperature can affect our experience.
+Temperature is often the major reason that we feel discomfort.
+In addition to the above-mentioned factors also clothing and surface temperature can affect our experience.

 There are several investigations and experiments done on the subject and it shows that no matter how good the environment is in the room, about 5% of the people will always be dissatisfied.
 Below you can see the predicted percentage dissatisfied when temperature varies from average ideal temperature.